-One of Siquijor’s best things to do and interesting tourist spot is Cantabon Cave.
-Located in central Siquijor, Cantabon is an adventurous trail inside a pitch black cave beneath the earth.
+One of Siquijor’s best things to do and interesting tourist spots is Cantabon Cave.
+Located in central Siquijor the Philippines, Cantabon Cave is an adventurous trail inside a pitch-black cave beneath the earth.

 How To Get To Cantabon Cave